Applying for Admission: Bachelor’s Degree Programs

 When to Apply

-Freshman and transfer applications for admission to a bachelor’s degree program are due no later than June 15 for fall semester, Nov.
+First-year and transfer students apply for admission to bachelor’s degree programs by June 15 for fall semester, Nov.
 1 for spring semester and May 1 for summer semester.
+Applications are available for admission one year prior to the deadline: June 16 for fall semester, Nov.
+2 for spring semester and May 2 for summer semester.

 Applications are processed in the order they are received.
 Applications received after the published deadlines may not be processed by the beginning of the semester.

-High school seniors are encouraged to apply for admission as early as the first semester of their senior year and should provide a high school transcript including a list of courses in progress.
-Transfer students should apply at least three to four months before the beginning of the semester in which they plan to enroll.
+High school seniors are encouraged to apply for admission as early as the first semester of their senior year and should provide a high school transcript including a list of courses in progress, and are encouraged to submit ACT and/or SAT scores.
+Transfer students should apply at least three to four months before the beginning of the semester in which they plan to enroll to allow for additional time for processing of transfer credit, and should submit transcripts for all colleges attended.

 To be admitted to UAF, a student must: